jethornton/flexgui/docs_flex/source/controls.rst

 Adding the Bool type Dynamic Property `led_indicator` to one of the above control buttons will add the default LED to that button.
 Each control button can have different options.
+If On/Off colors are not specified then Red will be Off and Green will be On.

 .. csv-table:: LED Button Dynamic Properties
    :width: 100%
    :align: center

-	**Property Name**, **Type**, **Function**
+	**Property Type**, **Property Name**, **Function**
-	led_indicator, Bool, Creates a LED
+	Bool, led_indicator, Creates a LED
-	led_diameter, Int, Sets the Diameter of the LED in pixels led_right_offset, Int, Sets the offset from the right edge in pixels led_top_offset, Int, Sets the offset from the top edge in pixels led_on_color, Color, Sets the color of the LED when on led_off_color, Color, Sets the color of the LED when off
+	Int, led_diameter, Sets the Diameter of the LED in pixels Int, led_right_offset, Sets the offset from the right edge in pixels Int, led_top_offset, Sets the offset from the top edge in pixels Color, led_on_color, Sets the color of the LED when on Color, led_off_color, Sets the color of the LED when off

 To change the LED default options they can be set in the INI file.
 See :ref:`led_defaults`